 High-sensitivity air sampling systems that continuously draw air into a central detector, providing the earliest possible warning of smoke.
 Especially effective in high-risk or high-value environments such as cold storage, telecommunications hubs, and heritage buildings.

 In South Africa, fire detection systems must be serviced every six months in line with SANS 10139 regulations.
 This is a legal requirement, and each service must be recorded in a log book and signed off by a certified fire technician.
-Failure to comply not only puts lives at risk – it also leaves you vulnerable to prosecution and could result in insurance claims being rejected.
+Failure to comply not only puts lives at risk – it also leaves you vulnerable to prosecution and could result in your insurance claims being rejected.

 We also hold a 6SF grading from the CIDB, allowing us to tender for and deliver fire detection projects valued up to R20 million – giving you peace of mind that you’re working with a trusted, capable partner from design to certification.